Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Okay.

-So you say hi, Tom, and you try to get his attention and so on.
+So you say, hi, Tom, and you try to get his attention and so on.

-And so you as a kid could not figure out you could not take the risk of figuring out whether your parents were alive or NPCs.
+You could not take the risk of figuring out whether your parents were alive or NPCs because you were still under their control, right?

 Right.

-So when did you first um consciously begin to think that your parents were not very spontaneous or lively or alive in the way that we're talking here?
+So when did you first consciously begin to think that your parents were not very spontaneous or lively or alive in the way that we're talking here?

 Right.